openeuler-mirror/website-v2/web-ui/docs/en/other/privacy/README.md

 (f) Lodge a complaint with the competent data protection authority.

 Please note that these rights are not absolute and may be restricted in accordance with applicable laws.
-If you need our assistance in exercising the requests or rights above, please contact us as set out in the "How to Contact Us" section below.
+If you need our assistance in exercising the requests or rights above, or if you have any further requirements or questions, comments, or suggestions on your rights of the data subject, please contact us as set out in the "How to Contact Us" section below.

 <u>**Generally, we will respond to you within one month, unless otherwise required by applicable laws.
 Depending on the complexity of your requests, we may extend the period by two further months.
 In this case, we will inform you of the extension and its reasons within one month of receiving your request.**</u> Please note that under some circumstances, for example where we cannot verify your identity, or your claim exceeds your rights under applicable laws, we may refuse your request.
 In this case, we will inform you in written form that your request is refused together with the reasons for our refusal.